 The application displays the Instrument Method column, defaulting to the instrument method specified in the master method.
-When the sample type is Tune or Tune/Breakdown, the instrument method defaults to the Tune/Breakdown method specified in the master method.

 2. Click the Instrument Method column and select an instrument method from the list.

 This list contains all the available instrument methods.
 Instrument methods from external sources are prefixed with "Ext:".